RMITLibrary/easy_cite/markdown/rmitharvard.md

 #### For an artwork or image you created yourself

-Although artwork or images you create yourself are not usually included in the reference list, check with your lecturer or supervisor’s requirements.

 ##### Rule

 > {.figure-text}Figure figure number: Brief description of artwork or image. {/.figure-text}